What types of MSN programs are offered at USC College of Nursing?

 Can a I go part time or full time?

-Students can go part time or full time.
 The USC College of Nursing defines full time is at least 6 credit hours per semester, part time is up to 6 credit hours per semester.
+Plans of study vary per degree and follow a predetermined plan for enhanced learning and success.
 Please consult the Office of Financial Aid for eligibility guidelines.

 How does a student know what courses to take for their program of study?

-A program adviser will help students create an individualized program of study to meet the student's needs.
+A program adviser will help students understand the program of study.
 This program of study will outline which courses the student will take in the various semesters.

 How do I find a preceptor?